551100kk/SAW/artifact_evaluation_readme.txt

-To test the example in this paper, you can run the precompiled version in this directory.
+To test the examples in this paper, you can run the precompiled version in this directory.
 No compilation required.
 ./saw_linux_x86_64 example/model1.txt
 ./saw_linux_x86_64 example/model2.txt
 ./saw_linux_x86_64 example/model3.txt